Kidnapped and raped at 13, Kenner woman advocates for exception to Louisiana abortion ban

 The FBI’s most recent crime stats show that more than 1,300 women were raped in Louisiana in 2019– 744 of them in New Orleans alone.

-Earlier this year at the state capitol, Cusimano joined Planned Parenthood to lobby the legislature to make rape an exception to the new abortion ban.
+In 2006, Cusimano joined Planned Parenthood to lobby the Louisiana legislature to make rape an exception to the state’s abortion ban.
 It was a losing battle.
+The ban took affect this year without an exclusion for rape or incest, when the U.S. Supreme Court overturned Roe v.
+Wade.

 “To me, it’s not about abortion for me,” Cusimano explained.
 “It’s about a rape victim being allowed the opportunity to choose how they recover from their rape.
 I wasn’t put in this position by my rapist.
 I was put in this position by elected officials, and that is infuriating.”